Female genital mutilation

 Procedures are mostly carried out on young girls sometime between infancy and adolescence, and occasionally on adult women.
 More than 3 million girls are estimated to be at risk for FGM annually.

-More than 125 million girls and women alive today have been cut in the 29 countries in Africa and Middle East where FGM is concentrated (1).
+More than 200 million girls and women alive today have been cut in 30 countries in Africa, the Middle East and Asia where FGM is concentrated 1.

-The practice is most common in the western, eastern, and north-eastern regions of Africa, in some countries in Asia and the Middle East, and among migrants from these areas.
+The practice is most common in the western, eastern, and north-eastern regions of Africa, in some countries the Middle East and Asia, as well as among migrants from these areas.
+FGM is therefore a global concern.

 Cultural and social factors for performing FGM